Behavioral Health Toolkit

 Care of the Pediatric Behavioral Health Patient

-The following material concentrates on the care of pediatric behavioral health patients.
-These guidelines provide screenings, scripts and education for healthcare providers, patients and guardians limited to the pediatric population.
+The following resources concentrate on the care of pediatric behavioral health patients.
+The resources provided are screenings, scripts and education for healthcare providers, patients and guardians and are unique to the pediatric population.

 -